AstarNetwork/astar-docs/docs/use/manage-wallets/wallet-providers/metamask-astar-snap.md

   <div style={{ marginRight: '10px' }}>
     ## Introduction

-    The Astar Wallet Snap extends MetaMask's functionality, specifically for blockchains built with Astar’s Substrate technology.
+    The Astar Wallet Snap extends MetaMask's functionality, specifically for blockchains built with Substrate technology.
 The Astar Wallet Snap enables you to quickly generate a Substrate wallet with MetaMask for signing transactions and interacting with decentralized applications (dApps) that utilize the @polkadot/extension-dapp package.
 You can seamlessly interact with all dApps in the Astar ecosystem through MetaMask, thereby expanding MetaMask's utility beyond Ethereum and EVM-compatible networks.

   </div>